-I recently bought one of my favourite children’s CDs to give to a friend and her beautiful little baby boy.
-The CD sparked some nostalgia in me, as I used to listen to it non-stop when my youngest daughter was a baby.
+I recently bought one of my favourite CDs to give to a friend and her beautiful baby boy.
+The CD sparked some nostalgia in me, as I listened to it non-stop when my youngest daughter was a baby.

 The CD was Two Flowers by Danielle Sansone.
-My friend loves the CD and had never heard Sansone’s music before.
+My friend loves the CD and has never heard Sansone’s music before.

-As a former early childhood educator, I’ve heard my fair share of children’s music and to be completely honest, I hated 90% of it.
-When working in early childhood classrooms, I cringed when a beautiful learning atmosphere was tainted by the noise pollution of obnoxious melodies and insipid lyrics.
-In fact, most of the time, I would make my own playlists of “regular music” to play for the children because I couldn’t stand the options available.
+As a former early childhood educator, I’ve heard my fair share of children’s music; honestly, I hated 90% of it.
+When working in early childhood classrooms, I hated when the noise pollution of obnoxious melodies and insipid lyrics tainted the atmosphere.
+Most of the time, I would make my own playlists of “regular music” to play for the children because I couldn’t stand the options available.

-After gifting this CD to my friend, I began to think of other children’s music that I’ve enjoyed.
-While this isn’t the biggest list, it contains some of my favourite albums.
+After gifting this CD to my friend, I began thinking of other children’s music I enjoyed.
+While this isn’t the most extensive list, it contains some of my favourite albums.

-As I mentioned previously, I get nostalgic when I listen to this CD.
+As I mentioned, I get nostalgic when listening to this CD.
 Also, almost any mom would get teary-eyed listening to So Many Ways… it’s such a hauntingly beautiful song.

-B is for Bob – Bob Marley & the Wailers
+B is for Bob – Bob marley and the Wailers

 Bob Marley always has a great sound.
 My favourite song on this album is Three Little Birds.
 It’s such an upbeat song!
 I love it!